OLD NEWSPAPER ARTICLES - 1937

 The markers will give brief reviews of historic events and call attention to outstanding points, such as scenery, forts, and state, county and municipal lines.

-The WPA conducted most of the research and compilation of the historical data and the markers will be erected by the state road commission, which will also take over landscaping of the areas, maintenance and replacement.
+and the markers will be erected by the state road commission, which will also

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////